 Treatment in any hospital using private health insurance

 If you use private health insurance to be treated in either a public hospital or a private hospital or clinic, you will be charged by the neurologist and by the hospital.
 You might also be charged for pathology tests, x-rays and other forms of imaging (such as an MRI), and by other doctors you see.
-Your private health insurance will cover some of these costs.
+If you have private health insurance it may cover some of these costs.